 Open up config/app.php, find the providers array and add the jwt-auth provider:

 Find the aliases array and add the jwt-auth facades:

 'JWTAuth' => Tymon\JWTAuth\Facades\JWTAuth::class,

 We also need to publish the assets for this package.
 From the command line:

 After you run this command you will see a new file in the config folder called jwt.php.
 This file contains settings for jwt-auth, one of which we need to change right away.
 We need to generate a secret key, from the command line, run:

-php artisan jwt:generate
+php artisan jwt:secret

-Register the jwt.auth and jwt.refresh middleware in app/http/Kernel.php
+Register the jwt.auth and jwt.refresh middleware in app/Http/Kernel.php

 Step 3: Set Up Routes